kdeldycke/awesome-iam/README.md

 - [Keystone](https://keystone-enclave.org) - Open-source project for building trusted execution environments (TEE) with secure hardware enclaves, based on the RISC-V architecture.
 - [Project Oak](https://github.com/project-oak/oak) - A specification and a reference implementation for the secure transfer, storage and processing of data.
 - [Everybody be cool, this is a robbery!](https://www.sstic.org/2019/presentation/hsm/) - A case study of vulnerability and exploitability of a HSM (in French, sorry).

-## Public-Key Infrastructure (PKI)

-Certificate-based authentication.

-- [PKI for busy people](https://rehn.me/posts/pki-for-busy-people.html) - Quick overview of the important stuff.
-- [Everything you should know about certificates and PKI but are too afraid to ask](https://smallstep.com/blog/everything-pki.html) - PKI lets you define a system cryptographically.
-It's universal and vendor neutral.
-- [`lemur`](https://github.com/Netflix/lemur) - Acts as a broker between CAs and environments, providing a central portal for developers to issue TLS certificates with 'sane' defaults.

 ## JWT